isaacnmm/pestpolicy-hugo2XX/content/posts/10-trees-to-grow-in-containers/index.md

 **Benefits of Container Trees:**
 * **Flexibility:** Move trees to chase sun, provide shade where needed, or bring tender species indoors during winter.
 * **Space-Saving:** Ideal for small patios, balconies, courtyards, and urban gardens where in-ground planting is not possible.
-* **Design Versatility:** Create dramatic focal points, living screens, or add vertical dimension to your outdoor d�cor.
+* **Design Versatility:** Create dramatic focal points, living screens, or add vertical dimension to your outdoor dcor.
 * **Climate Control:** Grow trees outside of their natural hardiness zones by providing winter protection.
 * **Drainage Control:** Easier to ensure proper drainage for plants that are sensitive to wet feet.